 Ask your vet which foods are appropriate, and start making Fido gourmet meals.

 Go buck wild with any and all forms of pampering, especially anything that will relax and soothe your dog.

 Have a dog masseuse come to your house.
 Go to a dog bakery and get them the most outrageous dog cake you can find.

-You can even go a little less traditional route and do things like take your dog to a pet communicator or psychic to hear what they are really feeling.
+You can even go a little less traditional route and do things like take your dog to a pet communicator or psychic to hear what they're really feeling.
 You may not be a believer, but it will probably be a fun experience and a fond memory.

-This may not be the most fun part of the list, but it is crucial.
+This may not be the most fun part of the list, but it's crucial.
 If your dog is suffering, it may not always be apparent that he or she is in pain.
-Educate yourself on signs that dogs show of pain.
+Educate yourself on the signs of pain in dogs.

 If your dog hits a point of extreme pain or a point where you cannot take care of your pup yourself, it may be time to consider dog hospice care.
 Much like human hospice care, dog hospice care is from the comfort of your own home.

-You can work with your vet with things like administering medications and deciding if and when it is the right time for euthanasia.
+You can work with your vet on things like administering medications and deciding if and when it's the right time for euthanasia.

 In order for you to be in the right state of mind for when your dog is nearing the end of their life, you should have a solid support group.
 Talk to friends who know your dog well, family, and a veterinarian you can trust.